AdiRishi/turborepo-remote-cache-cloudflare/.changeset/eight-horses-breathe.md

 'turborepo-remote-cache-cf': minor
 ---

-Update routes to match the new Turborepo OpenAPI spec
+Update routes to conform to the new Turborepo OpenAPI spec.
+Overall this is not a breaking change as most additions are optional.